 Because everything we consume passes through the colon, it’s important to eat foods that can protect it and keep it healthy.
-Those good, regular bowel movements are a way of cleaning out the colon, along with removing waste.
-If we eat foods that keep us “backed up” or promote waste to just linger inside, it can make us sick.
+Those good, regular bowel movements are a way of cleaning out the colon and removing waste.
+If we eat foods that keep us “backed up” or promote waste just to linger inside, it can make us sick.
 If you’re running to the bathroom because of diarrhea, your digestive system, including your colon, is taking a beating.

 A clean, healthy colon is a good thing for our health.

-So if you want to maintain a healthy digestive system and avoid getting backed up, you have to be mindful of the colon.
-Here are 4 key foods you should be eating for the sake of your colon.
+So, if you want to maintain a healthy digestive system and avoid getting backed up, you have to be mindful of the colon.
+Here are eight key foods you should be eating for the sake of your colon.

 Mangoes can be enjoyed on their own or in a smoothie, but be mindful of their natural sugar content, especially if you are diabetic.